BurnOutTrader/fund-forge/ff_strategies/README.md

 ### Initializing and Creating a Strategy Instance
 #### Parameters for FundForgeStrategy::initialize()
-#### `notify: Arc<Notify>:`
-The notification mechanism for the strategy, this is useful to slow the message sender channel until we have processed the last message.

 #### `strategy_mode: StrategyMode:`
 The mode of the strategy (Backtest, Live, LivePaperTrading).